Marshhall/Marshhall.github.io/README.md

 <h1>Welcome to my personal website!</h1>

-You can find in all these foldes the code and documents I have created.
+You can find in all these folders the code and documents I have created.
 Enjoy :)